 In a saucepan, cover the lima beans with at least three inches of water, add a healthy pinch of sea salt, bring to a gentle boil, cover, reduce the heat, and simmer until just tender, about an hour.
 Drain (save the cooking liquid for soup) and let cool.

-For the pickled red onion, combine a cup of Katz sparkling wine or apple cider vinegar with 2 teaspoons of date syrup and 1 teaspoon of sea salt.
+For the pickled red onion, combine a cup of apple cider vinegar with 2 tablespoons of honey and 1 teaspoon of sea salt.
 Bring to a boil, add the sliced onion, and remove from the heat.
 Let cool.

 Pit the oil-cured olives by pressing them on a cutting board with your thumb.
 Cut or tear into two or three pieces.

 Combine the lima beans, pickled onion, olives, and chopped herbs in a bowl.
-Add the vinegar, olive oil, and a pinch of salt.
+Add 2 tablespoons sparkling vinegar, 3 tablespoons olive oil, and a pinch of salt.
 Toss well, move to a platter, and arrange chunks of the tuna on top.
 Serve at room temperature.